 Credit units (see Unit of Credit) in which the student was enrolled.

-A credit hour of college work involving approximately 1 to 3 hours per week of lecture, activity, or laboratory with a credentialed instructor for a semester.
-Students are expected to spend 2 hours outside of class in preparation for each hour of lecture.
+A credit hour of college work involving approximately one-to-three hours per week of lecture, activity, or laboratory with a credentialed instructor for a semester.
+Students are expected to spend two hours outside of class in preparation for each hour of lecture.
 Less outside preparation time is expected for laboratory courses.
-One unit of credit is thus understood to represent at least 3 hours of the student's time each week for a semester.
+One unit of credit is thus understood to represent at least three hours of the student's time each week for a semester.

 A normal study load per semester is 15 units.
 Students may not register for more than 18 units in a regular semester or 9 units in summer intersession without approval from a MiraCosta counselor.

-A list of students waiting to enroll in a closed class.
+A list of students waiting to register for a closed class.

 A program that combines classroom studies with on-the-job experience.
 (See Cooperative Work Experience.)